 With Canva you can create templates for your Pinterest posts.
 All your designs in Canva are saved online, and it's easy to duplicate and edit your posts.
 Create templates for quotes, announcements, images, special offers and more.
 Doing this will give your images and pins a consistent look and feel, which is important in branding.

 Make sure your Pins are found by the right audience by using relevant search friendly keywords - include these in your caption.
 Don't stuff them in either, make sure they use natural language and are relevant to the image or subject.

-It’s also vital you time your posts right.
-There’s no point in doing 10 pins in one sitting then nothing for a week.
+It's also vital you time your posts right.
+There's no point in doing 10 pins in one sitting then nothing for a week.
 You should space them out, say one every three hours or so.
 According to Bit Rebels, the best time to share on Pinterest is between 2PM and 4PM in the afternoon and 8PM to 1AM in the night.
 Make it a point to place your most important pins at these times.
 If it is not possible for you to manually share the pins at those times, you could use a scheduling tool to help you.
-You could try 6.
-MAKE IT EASY FOR PEOPLE TO PIN
+You could try Tailwind or Buffer.

 Have you ever been browsing and come across an image you wanted to pin straight away?
 I know everyone isn't like me and has a tonne of chrome extensions installed (get the pin it chrome extension) so having a pin it button appear on an image hover on your site makes it easy for pinners to pin your images.
 It's easy enough to do.
 Follow the guide here.

 Allow customers to share their purchases/projects with your audience by creating a board to which they can add their own images.
 This is customer feedback in a visual age.